uncleshvya/rimworld-mod-12plus/Readme.md

 - before updating 12plus mod, delete old versions.
 - if necessary, update lore file from RimWorldUniverse folder.

 Mod was updated to new version, now testing.
-If you'll find critical error, use old version from "rimworld-mod-7plus-v0 3 3beta backup.zip".
+If you'll find a critical error, use old version from "OldVersionBackup.zip", we tested it for a year.